 Sets, relations and functions, combinatorics, logic, Boolean Algebra, difference equations, introduction to graph theory and automata.
-Prerequisite: Math 103
+Prerequisite: MATH 103 or MATH 104 or MATH 107 or MATH 146 or MATH 165 or qualifying placement score.

 - 1. Students will be able to work with sets, relations and functions, and their applications as evidenced by classroom activities and objective tests - 2.
-Students will be able to work with combinatorics and its applications as evidenced by classroom activities and objective tests - 3.
-Students will be able to work with logic and its applications as evidenced by classroom activities and objective tests - 4.
+Students will be able to work with combinatorics and its applications as evidenced by classroom activities and objective tests

+- 3. Students will be able to work with logic and its applications as evidenced by classroom activities and objective tests - 4.
 Students will be able to work with Boolean Algebra as evidenced by classroom activities and objective tests - 5.
 Students will be able to work with difference equations and their applications as evidenced by classroom activities and objective tests - 6.
 Students will demonstrate an understanding of how to solve problems using graph theory as evidenced by classroom activities and objective tests